jundialwan/jundialwan.github.io/src/stories-md/welcome.md

 I just started bulid my own blog with my own domain.
 I'm using Medium for my main blogging platform until now but I think the paywall is rather annoying for the reader.
 I, then, decide to use my own website as a main blogging platform.
 It's all free and no paywall.
 Everyone can read 'em.

 Unlike my old posts on Medium, I will write more diverse topics other than software engineering here.
-I do have a plan to start writing about my journey on this 3 years old startup I'm working on, or some things I learn, or my point of view regarding some topics.
+I do have a plan to start writing about my journey on my friends' startup I'm working on, or some things I learn, or my point of view regarding some topics.
 Maybe some Naruto-Boruto content too 🤔 *that would be interesting

 That short warm welcome would do, I think.